-To view the Summer 2017 course offerings, click here for the online searchable schedule.
+To view the Summer 2018 course offerings, click here for the online searchable schedule.
+(Schedule will be available after March 5).

 Admission/Eligibility to Enroll: